Ciju Puthuppally

 Ciju appears regularly in the Magistrates’ Courts, Youth Courts, and the Crown Court in relation to a wide range of offences.
 He has also appeared before the Military Court.

 Ciju has a particular interest in white collar crime and POCA cases.
+He recently secured acquittals and hung juries in an FCA prosecution for insider dealing and in a six-handed prosecution for money laundering involving bitcoin and foreign exchange.
 During pupillage, he assisted with the defence case in the SFO’s prosecution of four Barclays executives in connection with their capital raisings during the 2007 financial crisis.
-Before coming to the Bar, he worked as a paralegal acting for a high-profile company in a multi-national investigation into corruption in the Middle East.

 Notable Crime cases